 SECTION 2.
-There is appropriated out of the general revenues of the State of Hawaii the sum of \$1,000,000 or so much thereof as may be necessary for fiscal year 1997-1998 for agricultural research and development to be performed by the Hawaii Agriculture Research Center; provided that:
+There is appropriated out of the general revenues of the State of Hawaii the sum of \$750,000 or so much thereof as may be necessary for fiscal year 1998-1999 for agricultural research and development to be performed by the Hawaii Agriculture Research Center; provided that:

-No research funds for specific agricultural commodities with annual statewide crop sales of \$20,000,000 or greater, based on the most recent
+No research funds for specific agricultural commodities with annual (1) statewide crop sales of \$20,000,000 or greater, based on the most recent statistics available from the department of agriculture, shall be expended unless matched on a dollar-for-dollar basis;

-- statistics available from the department of agriculture, shall be expended unless matched on a dollar-for-dollar basis; and - (2) No funds for agricultural research for other agricultural commodities shall be expended unless matched on the basis of \$3 from the State for each dollar from the private sector, except that up to \$250,000 per year may be released unmatched for exploratory agricultural research and development, including crop variety trials, demonstration plantings, and pest management alternatives to chemical control.
+No funds for agricultural research for other agricultural commodities (2)shall be expended unless matched on the basis of \$3 from the State for each dollar from the private sector; and

+Except that up to \$200,000 per year may be released unmatched for (3) nonsugarcane-related agricultural research, development, and services.